Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Practical Considerations

-Similar to \cite{feng2022nonregular}, the cross-validation algorithm for $\lambda$ with one standard error rule is shown in Algorithm \ref{alg_cv}.
+Instead, we apply the one standard error rule to choose $\lambda$ in Algorithm \ref{alg_cv}.
 Built on this algorithm, the data-driven two-step active subsampling with cross-validation is shown in Algorithm \ref{algodatadriven}.
 In this algorithm, $\tilde N_1$, $\tilde N_{cv}$ and $\tilde N_{2}$ stand for the budget for obtaining $\hat\btheta_1$ in step 1, the budget for selecting $b_1$ in step 2, and the budget for obtaining the final estimator $\hat\btheta_2$ in step 3, respectively.
-In general, we recommend choosing the budget $\tilde N_{2}$ in the final step relatively large, as $\tilde N_{2}$ plays the role of sample size for the final estimator $\hat\btheta_2$.
+In general, we recommend choosing the budget $\tilde N_{2}$ in the final step relatively large, as $\tilde N_{2}$ plays the role of effective sample size for the final estimator $\hat\btheta_2$.